Average Handle Time: Strategies for Improving AHT in Your Call Center

 When optimizing for Average Handle Time, balance is vital.

-You'll need to consider all aspects of the contact center: from high-performing and engaged employees to proper training, while keeping an eye on metrics like NPS, CSAT, and Service Level.
-Industries, verticals, and departments all have different AHT benchmarks.
+You'll need to consider all aspects of the contact center, from high-performing and engaged employees to proper training, all while keeping an eye on metrics like NPS, CSAT, and Service Level.

-The question of how to optimize AHT (with and without technology) varies greatly depending on these factors.
-That's exactly what we're unpacking in this article.
-We're diving into the details of Average Handle Time, what it really means, how to calculate it accurately, and most importantly, how to optimize it without sacrificing customer experience.
+We're covering the details of improving Average Handle Time, what it really means, how to calculate it accurately, and most importantly, how to improve it without sacrificing customer experience.

 Our team at AmplifAI has spent over two decades transforming contact centers, both pre and post AI.
 We've witnessed firsthand the tug-of-war between efficiency and quality when it comes to metrics like Average Handle Time.